Is Activision Blizzard Inc. (ATVI) a Keeper?

-Activision Blizzard Inc. (NASDAQ:ATVI) went up by 0.30% from its latest closing price compared to the recent 1-year high of $104.53.
-The company’s stock price has collected -2.72% of loss in the last five trading sessions.
-The Wall Street Journal reported on 01/27/22 that Microsoft Should Play Antitrust Game Well
+Activision Blizzard Inc. (NASDAQ:ATVI) went up by 0.38% from its latest closing price compared to the recent 1-year high of $104.53.
+The company’s stock price has collected 0.14% of gains in the last five trading sessions.
+The Wall Street Journal reported on 02/01/22 that Microsoft-Activision Deal to Be Reviewed by FTC

 Is It Worth Investing in Activision Blizzard Inc. (NASDAQ :ATVI) Right Now?